burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Published and Forthcoming Papers

-Federalism and Democratic Backsliding in Comparative Perspective. (with Robert R. Kaufman & R. Daniel  Kelemen). <i>Perspectives on Politics</i> <i> <a style="text-decoration:none" href="doi:10.1017/S1537592724000604" target = "blank_"> doi:10.1017/S1537592724000604</a> </i>
+Federalism and Democratic Backsliding in Comparative Perspective. (with Robert R. Kaufman & R. Daniel  Kelemen). <i>Perspectives on Politics</i>. <a style="text-decoration:none" href="https://www.cambridge.org/core/journals/perspectives-on-politics/article/federalism-and-democratic-backsliding-in-comparative-perspective/B950459591127072534919EB57ECF9D1" target = "blank_"> doi:10.1017/S1537592724000604</a>

 Public Opinion, Federalism, and Level of Governmental Intervention: Perceptions of Law Enforcement Response to the 2020 George Floyd Protests (with Katherine T. McCabe).
-2022. <i> Publius. </i> https://doi.org/10.1093/publius/pjac009
+2022. <i> Publius </i>. <a style="text-decoration:none" href= "https://doi.org/10.1093/publius/pjac009" target = "blank_">  https://doi.org/10.1093/publius/pjac009</a>

 Federalism at a Partisan’s Convenience: Public Opinion on Federal Intervention in 2020 Election Policy (with Katherine T. McCabe).
-2021. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741
+2021. <i> Journal of Elections, Public Opinion and Parties</i>. <a style="text-decoration:none" href="https://doi.org/10.1080/17457289.2021.1924741" target = "blank_"> https://doi.org/10.1080/17457289.2021.1924741</a>

 ### Working Papers

 Assessing Racial Identity as Constraint on Democratic Accountability. (with Corrine McConnaughy, Tina Tucker & Ismail K. White)

+Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson)

 The Dynamics of Support and Opposition to the Black Lives Matter Movement.